Jeff Oestreich - Host Potter

 Ernest Miller, Minneapolis, MN

 My work is a partnership between achieving utilitarian ideals and aesthetic intentions.
-Concepts for my work are translations of visual elements from personal interests.
-I’m drawn to the interaction of the built environment that is subdued by the natural world, for example, weathered paint, an aging barn, or a well-used farm implement.
-In my process using slips and glazes, I build depth, highlight edges, and create patterns, all allowing for perceptions of depth or foreground and background.
+The concepts for my work are translations of visual elements from my personal interests.
+I’m drawn to the interaction between the built environment and the natural world, as seen in elements such as weathered paint, an aging barn, or a well-used farm implement.
+Using slips and glazes, I build depth, highlight edges, and create patterns, allowing for perceptions of depth, foreground, and background.

 www.ernestmiller.com